Northern Irish Unionist: Visit by Rep. Neal 'Undiplomatic'

-Northern Ireland Democratic Unionist Party chief Jeffrey Donaldson on Thursday described the visit of a U.S. delegation led by Rep. Richard Neal as the “most undiplomatic visit I’ve ever seen to these shores,” reports Politico.
+Northern Ireland Democratic Unionist Party chief Jeffrey Donaldson on Thursday described the visit of a U.S. delegation led by Rep. Richard Neal, D-Mass., as the ''most undiplomatic visit I've ever seen to these shores,'' Politico reports.

-"The language, if I may be diplomatic myself, it has been unhelpful, and it displays an alarming ignorance of the concerns of unionism, and I can assure you that our words today to the delegation were not manufactured, nor are the legitimate and genuine concerns that we represent and that are shared by all unionists," he told media at Stormont.
+"The language, if I may be diplomatic myself, it has been unhelpful, and it displays an alarming ignorance of the concerns of unionism, and I can assure you that our words today to the delegation were not manufactured, nor are the legitimate and genuine concerns that we represent and that are shared by all unionists," he told reporters at Stormont, the seat of Northern Ireland's government.

 "We reminded the delegation that not a single unionist elected to this Assembly supports the protocol, that power-sharing only works on the basis of a cross-community consensus and that that consensus does not currently exist.